 Photos Philippe Dumont, Jean-Pierre Francisoud

-These two statues of 1628 made of stucco-covered wood are the work of Jacques Sarrazin, conceived and made for the decoration of the church of the 17th century.
-They were transferred, undoubtedly in 1878, to the power full pillar-walls of the transept whose unhinged pilasters provide an appropriate frame.
+These two statues of 1628 in stuccoed wood are the work of Jacques Sarrazin, designed and produced for the decoration of the 17th century church.
+They were moved, probably in 1878, on the powerful pillar walls of the intersection of the transept whose pilasters in recess provide an appropriate frame.

 These two masterpieces are characteristic of 17th century baroque sculpture in two respects : first they are works of movement, and second, of pathos.
-Saint Bruno in prayer seems to be offering God, by his gesture, his person and the world in a mystical renunciation.
+Saint Bruno in prayer seems to be offering his own person and the entire world to God in a gesture of mystical renunciation.
 Saint John the Baptist seems to be seized, listening to a dialogue with God.

 The soberness of the work is in harmony with the real religious message it is meant to convey.
-It is characteristic of the catholic Counter-Reform and the French religious statuary inof the 17th century.
+It is characteristic of the Catholic Counter-Reformation and the French religious statuary of the 17th century.

-The supporting stands (1746–1747) are the work of Marc II Chabry and are of a quite different inspiration.
+The lamp bases (1746–1747) are the work of Marc II Chabry and are guided by a completely different inspiration.
 Through these angels, the graces of Heaven have very charming attractions.
-As the movement amplifies and as the decorative effect becomes important, the profane inspiration prevails in 18th century.
+As the movement grew and as the decorative effect increased in importance, profane inspiration prevailed in the 18th century.